Pleasantville, Houston: History

-The Pleasantville neighborhood was officially established in 1948 by land developer Melvin Silverman, who owned property to the north of the Houston Ship Channel.
+The Pleasantville neighborhood was established in 1948 by two land developers, Melvin Silverman and H.M.
+Cohen, who partnered with real estate agent and mortgage broker, Robinson Judson Robinson Sr..
+Silverman, owned property to the north of the Houston Ship Channel.
 In the post World War II period, the two aimed to create a community for Jewish American military veterans and African American servicemen, two groups that were known to face housing discrimination at the time.

 The community attracted a wave of African American residents as it became one of the first areas where they could legally own a home.
 Residents became heavily involved with their community, forming a Pleasantville Civic Club League and a Garden Club among many other community organizations that continuously worked to improve the area.

 Although the deed restrictions limited the area of Pleasantville to residential purposes only, the lack of zoning in Houston allowed for an encroachment of industrial buildings within close proximity of Pleasantville.
 This encroachment was accelerated after the finished construction of the I-610 highway that outlines the eastern border of the residential area.
 The resulting increase in traffic from the highway attracted more industrial establishments such as the Southern Produce Co distribution center, Budweiser, and several chemical plants.

 On the morning of June 24, 1995, a seven alarm fire broke out in a chemical storage warehouse in the Pleasantville neighborhood.
 The fire burned uncontrolled for a day, and firefighters had to evacuate due to lack of knowledge of the chemicals that the warehouse contained.
 The neighborhood was evacuated.
 In response to the fire and community advocacy, Mayor Bob Lanier promised to create a better system for disclosing chemical locations in residential areas.
 The Hazardous Materials Ordinance was passed in 1996 to better regulate where hazardous materials can be stored.

 Pleasantville has a demonstrated history of community advocacy.
 Achieving Community Tasks Successfully (ACTS), a community-based advocacy group, started working for flood mitigation after Hurricane Harvey in 2017.
 In 2019, ACTS launched a community-owned air monitoring network to address environmental justice concerns.
 Due to Pleasantville’s location next to the ship channel, the interstate, and industrial sites like a large brewery, as well as events like the warehouse fire, Pleasantville residents became concerned by air quality issues.
 With funding and support from groups such as the Environmental Defense Fund and Texas Southern University, Pleasantville is establishing at least one community-owned and monitored air monitor.
 The community of Pleasantville is highly engaged in the project and will use the information from the monitors to inform future plans.